QuantumRelativityPhysicist/quantum-relativity-course-/notes/notes/notes/lorentz_transformations.md

 $$

 where

 $$
 \gamma = \frac{1}{\sqrt{1 - v^2/c^2}}
 $$

+---

 ## Consequences
-- **Time dilation**: Moving clocks run slower.
+- **Time dilation:** Moving clocks run slower.
-- **Length contraction**: Moving rods are shorter along the direction of motion.
+- **Length contraction:** Moving rods are shorter along the direction of motion.
-- **Relativity of simultaneity**: Events that are simultaneous in one frame may not be in another.
+- **Relativity of simultaneity:** Events that are simultaneous in one frame may not be in another.